 The Real Poop

-Ooh, yeah.
 Yeah.
-Right there.
-That's the spot.
+Right there—that's the spot.

 For example, at a spa you may be focusing on working out knots and relieving stress from clients' neck, shoulders, back, and feet.
 If working for a football team, you may be spending a bulk of your time on calves, thighs, and biceps.
-If you own your own place, you can massage whatever muscle groups you choose, as long as you keep it legal.
+If you own your own place, you can massage whatever muscle groups you feel like—as long as your client is cool with it.